chrissygonzalez/udacity-fewd-project4/README.md

 Added a null transform to get the pizzas onto their own composite layers.
 Painting speed has slowed down again, but the bars are shorter and seem a little more spaced out.
   ![Optimization 4](_optimization_results/pizza_04_translateZ.png "Added a null transform to get the pizzas onto their own composite layers")

-When I was looking for ways to reduce paint time, I saw advice against attaching thingss to the scroll event, since it can fire so frequently.
+When I was looking for ways to reduce paint time, I saw advice against attaching things to the scroll event, since it can fire so frequently.
 It seemed like throttling and debouncing were the two things to try, so based on examples of both, I chose to throttle.
 The first time I tried it, it seemed to make a big difference, but I think I made my optimizations in a different order than I did for these screenshots.
 In this instance, it's hard to tell if it helped.
   ![Optimization 5](_optimization_results/pizza_05_throttleScroll.png "Had seen advice against attaching page changes to scroll event, so gave throttling a try")

 Reduced number of pizzas significantly.
 I originally did this earlier in the process and was still left with the big green bars that led me to try other optimizations.
 But at any point in the process, reducing pizzas made a huge improvement.